-DAIL EIREANN sitting as a constituent Assembly in this Provisional Parliament acknowledging that all lawful authority comes from God to the people and in the confidence that Ireland's National life and unity shall thus be restored, hereby proclaims the establishment of Saorstát Eireann and in the exercise of undoubted right, decrees and enacts as follows:
+DAIL EIREANN sitting as a constituent Assembly in this Provisional Parliament acknowledging that all lawful authority comes from God to the people and in the confidence that we shall thus restore our National life and unity, hereby proclaims the establishment of Saorstát Eireann and in the exercise of our undoubted right, decrees and enacts as follows:

-15 1.
-The Constitution set forth in the first schedule hereto shall be the Constitution of Saorstát Eireann/The Irish Free State.
+1. The Constitution set forth in the first schedule hereto shall be the constitution of Saorstát Eireann.

-2. The said Constitution shall be construed with reference to the Articles of Agreement for a Treaty between Great Britain and Ireland set forth in the Schedule hereto annexed (hereinafter referred to as "the Scheduled Treaty") which are hereby given the force of law, and if any provision of the said Constitution or of any amendment thereof or of any law made thereunder is in any respect repugnant to any of the provisions of the Scheduled Treaty, it shall, to the extent only of such repugnancy, be absolutely void and inoperative and the Parliament and the Executive Council of the Irish Free State shall respectively pass such further legislation and do all such other things as may be necessary to implement the Scheduled Treaty.
+2. These presents shall be construed with reference to the Articles of Agreement for a Treaty between Great Britain and Ireland set forth in the Schedule hereto annexed (hereinafter referred to as "the Scheduled Treaty") which are hereby given the force of law, and if any provision of this Constitution or of any amendment thereof or of any law made thereunder is in any respect repugnant to any of the provisions of the Scheduled Treaty, it shall, to the extent only of such repugnancy be absolutely void and inoperative and the Parliament and the Executive Council of the Irish Free State shall respectively pass such further legislation and do all such other things as may be necessary to implement the Scheduled Treaty.